catlinman/flu/README.md

 # flu
-flu is a wrapper around Lua 5.1 for the [Rust](https://www.rust-lang.org/) programming language.
-It's meant to provide safe abstractions over core Lua concepts – but also unsafe access to the Lua stack.
+flu is a framework for working with Lua 5.1 in the [Rust](https://www.rust-lang.org/) programming language.
+It's meant to provide quasi-safe abstractions over core Lua concepts – but also unsafe access to the Lua stack.

 ### What does it look like?
 To interface with Lua through flu, you must first create a `flu::LuaContext`.You can do this by either wrapping around an existing `*mut lua_State`, or by using `flu::LuaContext::new()` to initialize a new one underneath.